Kegworks-App/Kegworks/README.md

 <br>

-## License
+## License for listed components
-Keeping the same as the original material, LGPL 2.1 is the license of that project.
-You can find more details about that in the LICENSE file.
+- `Wineskin Winery.app`
+- `Wineskin.app`
+- `wineskinaluncher`
+These keep the same as the original material LGPL2.1

 <br>

-## Want to contribute
+## Want to contribute Wineskin
 You can find the current sources [here](https://github.com/The-Wineskin-Project/wineskin-source)

 ## Credits